microprediction/monteprediction/TFRO.md

 ... which is a lot easier than it was when I wrote my book.

 ### If you want an extra 20bps per year
-... through some dportfolio optimization that is entirely novel and unpublished, we can talk.
-I think it is sneakier than my published work unifying the two schools of portfolio theory ([pdf](https://arxiv.org/abs/2411.05807)) and I've tested it against thousands of randomly chosen sub-portfolios.
+... through some portfolio optimization that is entirely novel and unpublished, we can talk.
+How sneaky is it?
+Very.
+It is sneakier than my published work that unified the two schools of portfolio theory (see [pdf](https://arxiv.org/abs/2411.05807)) and I've tested it against thousands of time-series.
 If 20bps doesn't sound like a lot, no worries and have a lovely weekend.

 ## Some answers to typical LI reach-out questions